Murder of Angie Housman: Arrest and trial

 It was not until 2019, that progress in forensic science led to the identification of the perpetrator.
-Investigators were able to derive a DNA profile from Housman’s clothing, which had been stored back in 1993.
+Investigators were able to derive a DNA profile from Housman's clothing, which had been stored back in 1993.
 This DNA profile matched a sample in the CODIS database, prompting authorities to identify a man they had not previously suspected: Earl Webster Cox.

 By the time the authorities finally linked Cox to Housman's murder, he already had an extensive criminal record.
 In the 1970s, he served in the US Air Force, but in 1982 he was court-martialed for sexually abusing four minors and dishonorably discharged.
 As a result of the accusations, he served several years in prison.
 After he was released on parole, he was soon accused again of inappropriate contact with children and sent back to prison in 1991.
 He was released again in December 1992.
 When he committed the kidnapping, assault and murder of Housman in November 1993, he was 39 years old and lived in Ferguson, Missouri.
 His sister, however, lived close to the bus stop, where Housman disappeared from.
-In 2003, he was arrested again during a FBI sting operation for solicitation of a minor.
+In 2003, he was arrested again during an FBI sting operation for solicitation of a minor.
 In the ensuing investigation, it turned out that he was involved in an international child pornography ring.
 The operation led to the arrest of 60 people in 11 countries in total.
 Cox was sentenced to ten years in prison.
 After serving his prison sentence, however, he was declared too dangerous to be released and kept in a North Carolina federal prison under the Adam Walsh Act.

-In June 2019, the St. Charles County Prosecuting Attorney’s Office opened their case against Cox.
+In June 2019, the St. Charles County Prosecuting Attorney's Office opened their case against Cox.
 He was charged by Prosecutor Tim Lohmar with first-degree murder, first-degree kidnapping and sodomy in the case of Angie Housman.
 During the trial, Cox accepted a plea agreement, where he admitted guilt to first-degree murder and child molestation in return for avoiding the death penalty.
 He was indicted by a St. Charles County grand jury in October 2019 and sentenced to life in prison without the possibility of parole.
 In December 2024, Earl Cox died in prison of natural causes at age 67.